Australia mulls tougher cybersecurity laws after data breach

 Prime Minister Anthony Albanese described the breach as a “huge wake-up call for the corporate sector.”

-Albany foreshadowed potential changes to privacy provisions so that banks can move quicker to protect their own customers after such a breach.
+Albany foreshadowed potential changes to privacy provisions so that banks can move more quickly to protect their own customers after such a breach.

 “We know that in today’s world there are actors — some state actors, but also some criminal organizations — who want to get access to people’s data,” Albanese told Brisbane Radio 4BC.

-Optus chief executive Kelly Bayer Rosmarin said in a statement last week: “We are devastated to discover that we have been subject to a cyberattack that has resulted in the disclosure of our customers’ personal information to someone who shouldn’t see it.”
+Optus chief executive Kelly Bayer Rosmarin said in a statement last week that, “We are devastated to discover that we have been subject to a cyberattack that has resulted in the disclosure of our customers’ personal information to someone who shouldn’t see it.”